yulqen/yulqen.org/content/about/programming.md

 ### C

 I like C and have written a few bits using it and I'm not competent enough to really understand how dangerous it is.
 I don't think I'd live long enough to master it enough to do anything useful with it.
 After writing in Python, it's tough to implement your own lists, maps, etc. C is the pinnacle.

+**Update 7 October 2023**: I got into C again this summer.
+Started to take the approach which that C is the *only* language worth knowing, which is ridiculous.
+Caught myself watching [Quel Solaar](https://www.twitch.tv/quel_solaar) streams on Twitch: there's someone who does believe that C is the God language.
+I've changed my mind already and am back on Perl this week...

+### C++

+I taught myself some C++ in August 2023 and became quite fascinated with it.
+After all the scare stories, I found it quite nice to program in, like a sort of Python-C hybrid, which makes sense I suppose.
+I wrote a [little grep-like program](https://github.com/yulqen/journal) in it to search through my journal files, and then decided to rewrite it [in C](https://github.com/yulqen/journalc) (see paragraph above).
+The C++ version took a couple of days, learning the language on the hoof.
+The C version took about a week.
+I understand more about memory management now and how things can blow up in C.
+Loved writing it, and learned a lot.

 ### Go